HMCoba/masscan/README.md

 # MASSCAN: Mass IP port scanner

 This is an Internet-scale port scanner.
-It can scan the entire Internet in under 5 minutes, transmitting 10 million packets per second, from a single machine.
+It can scan the entire Internet7 in under 5 minutes, transmitting 10 million packets per second, from a single machine.